liz3/simdata/README.md

 # SimData
-The Golang part listens for the UDP telemetry from F1202 and Project cars 2 & saves them into a reduced json format with custom header.
+The Golang part listens for the UDP telemetry from F12020 and Project Cars 2 & saves them into a reduced json format with custom header.

 ## Displaying
 You may use graph.py to display 2 laps with hardcoded params, but atm the script is not really dynamic, it uses sdl2 to render so sdl2, pysdl2 and so on are required.